 It makes no sense to postpone: it’d be as silly as someone who wants to learn how to swim before to actually touch the water. 🏊♂️

 You see my point.
-You still have to go a long way before to acquire full mastery in English too.
+You still have to go a long way before acquiring full mastery in English too.
 Well then, do you condemn yourself to a life of silence? 🙁

-Learning a language isn’t an experience to organize in a controlled environment like a lab, to transplant it to the real life only once you’re sure it will all be flawless.
+Learning a language isn’t an experience to organize in a controlled environment like a lab, to transplant it to real-life only once you’re sure it will all be flawless.